 - financial stress

-In addition to this, trauma is another common underlying factor for people who abuse alcohol and other drugs.
-Experiences such as domestic abuse, witnessing a violent crime, sexual violence, or losing a loved one at an early age can all increase the risk of abusing alcohol.
+In addition to this, trauma is another common underlying factor for people who use alcohol and other drugs.
+Experiences such as domestic use, witnessing a violent crime, sexual violence, or losing a loved one at an early age can all increase the risk of abusing alcohol.

 Many people, especially young adults, can feel pressured to have alcohol around others who are drinking.
 College students, for instance, are some of the most common binge-drinkers— a type of drinking that involves consuming heavy amounts of alcohol in a short window of time.